These guidelines outline what information is necessary in order to obtain accommodations for documented disabilities at Union University.

-The application process and documentation review will generate a list of potentially reasonable accommodations that will then be considered based on potential effectiveness, preferences of the requester, maximum level of integration, and the potential for an undue financial or administrative burden.
+It is the responsibility of the student to obtain his/her documentation and to present a copy to the Office of Disability Services.
+It is the student's responsibility to obtain additional information or testing when requested.
+The application process and documentation review will generate a list of potentially reasonable accommodations that will then be considered based on potential effectiveness, preferences of the requester, maximum level of integration, and with the essential elements of the course in mind.

-For individuals who are or have been recently receiving services from a state rehabilitation agency; much of the requested information will be contained in the documentation regarding your eligibility for services and vocational plan.
-However, please double check our documentation guidelines to ensure that your application is complete.
+For individuals who are receiving services from a state rehabilitation agency; much of the requested information will be contained in the documentation regarding your eligibility for services and vocational plan.
+You are encouraged to talk with your rehabilitation counselor and show them Union's Documentation Guidelines.

 For individuals transferring from another college or university; information related to your disability will not be sent with a transcript request.
 You must request that information be sent to the Office for Disability Services separately.